skyekshi/skyekshi.github.io/_posts/2024-06-27-Efficient-fine-tuning-methods-for-large-language-model.md

 ## Efficient fine-tuning methods for large language model

-Author: Letian Shi, Keyan Shi

 ---
+layout: post
+title: "Efficient fine-tuning methods for large language model"
+author: "Letian Shi, Keyan Shi"
+---

+Below is the content.

 ### This is a header